mptino/GhostTown/README.md

 How to Play
 -----------
-To play the game, clone the repo onto a local directory.
+* To start the game, clone the repo onto a local directory.
 Then run the main.py python file.
 The rest should work!
+* To stop the game, press escape (ESC).